DSCR Loans: The Complete Guide (2025)

 • Defy Mortgage

-Founded in 2023, Defy Mortgage was created with the simple goal of empowering dreams, enriching lives, and elevating the mortgage experience for non-traditional borrowers.
+Founded in 2022, Defy Mortgage was created with the simple goal of empowering dreams, enriching lives, and elevating the mortgage experience for non-traditional borrowers.
 They specialize in non-QM loans after recognizing that the number of self-employed individuals, real estate investors and gig workers is at an all-time high.
-As part of their product offerings, Defy has DSCR loans catered to real estate investors with a minimum DSCR requirement of 0.75, no maximum loan amount and options for foreign nationals.
+As part of their product offerings, Defy has DSCR loans catered to real estate investors with a minimum DSCR requirement of 0.75, up to 85% LTV (about 5% higher than the industry average), no tax returns needed, no maximum loan amount and options for foreign nationals.
+They break down barriers for both buying and refinancing short-term-rental and long-term-rental properties, making the process smoother and more secure for real estate investors in 25+ states.
 Since its establishment, Defy’s CEO has been Todd Orlando, an experienced banker who has continually disrupted the financial services industry with a history of challenging the status quo.
+And the best part?
+They close fast and make it easy.
+No application fees or obligations EVER when you apply.
+Let your investment property’s rental income do the talking.

 • Newfi